shapespark/api/README.md

 of ambient occlusion, defaults to `0.05`. `0` is an equivalent of disabled ambient occlusion.
-+ `distance` optional, a float that specific how far to search for occluders, defaults to `1`.
++ `distance` optional, a float that specific how far to search for occluders, greather than `0`, defaults to `1`.
 For example, a `distance` `0.5` means that if there are no occluders within `0.5` meter from a given point in 3D space, the ambient occlusion has no effect on this point.

 `texture` has the following properties:

-+ `fileName`: required name of the file inside the zip package that stores the sky texture.
++ `fileName`: required, name of the file inside the archive that stores the sky texture.
-+ `yawRotation` optional number in `[0, 360]` range that specifies the rotation of the sky texture in degrees.
++ `yawRotation` optional number in `[0,360]` range that specifies the rotation of the sky texture in degrees.
 Defaults to `0`.

 ### `bake` object